 The adult is a fat and hairy moth outstanding for sexual dimorphism.

-The males -image 6th- are brown with a golden hue with forewings crossed by a series of darker lines roughly in zigzag or continuous letter “m” and lighter, orangish and more uniform shade eventually with dark, straight, slightly blurred narrow lines as rays over the veins.
+The males -images 6th and 7th- are brown with a golden hue with forewings crossed by a series of darker lines roughly in zigzag or continuous letter “m” and lighter, orangish and more uniform shade eventually with dark, straight, slightly blurred narrow lines as rays over the veins.
 Males stand out for their pair of large feathery or pectinate antennae as they were a long-eared bat.

 On the other hand, the females are white coloured with the same dark brown lines on the front of the forewings, with brown legs and filiform antennae, not feathery or pectinate.
 The name gipsy moth refers to the females.